All Episodes

 And so Al Gore bought into that too.

-And his attitude in that first debate was why do I even have to do this?
+And his attitude in that first debate was, why do I even have to do this?

-It was so noticeable, we put together a montage to illustrate this.
+We put together a montage to illustrate this.

-It's gonna go to everybody.
+It's going to go to everybody.

-There's a lot of shut.
+There's a lot of shutting up.

-This is a major problem America's meant to be.
+America's meant to be.

-FDA's made his decision.
+FDA's made its decision.

 That's what a governor gets to do.